-This procedure describes how to open the cab-forward left platform.
+The windrower platforms can be opened to access windrower components such as batteries and hydraulic components.
+This procedure describes how to open the cab-forward left platform to the standard position.
 Follow the same procedure to open the right platform.